troycityx/cranseo/readme.txt

 - **Privacy Policy**: https://cranseo.com/privacy-policy/

 ==  Changelog ==
-==2.0.1=
+==2.0.1==
+Updated the handling of user licenses.
+Introduced one-time payment as opposed to subscription model ==2.0.1=
 We have improved the documentation to specifically guide on how to interact with CranSEO for WooCommerce ==1.0.8=